 The dissemination of information. // Creating good communication processes. // Building trust.

-You want your remote team members to be able to ask questions and get answers as easily as if they could get up and ask a friend at another desk.
-This is not always possible if you have a distributed team and that desk is thousands of kilometres away.
+We’ve learned that remote team members should be able to ask questions and get answers as easily as possible.
+Internal communication on a remote team should be as fluid as if they were asking a friend at another desk.
+This becomes harder when your distributed team all work remotely and their desks are thousands of kilometres away.

-If you are asking yourself how to manage a remote engineering team successfully, this checklist will be useful to make sure you set your remote team up for success:
+If you are asking yourself how to manage a remote engineering team successfully, this checklist will be useful to make sure you set up your remote engineering teams for success:

 – Using the right tools to enable remote work.